bluekrow-dockerhub/Nke.Tools.Transmission/README.md

     --name transmission \
     bluekrow/nke-tools-transmission trx
 ```
+Internally, the container will use a predefined settings file for transmission ([settings.json](Dockerfile.Scripts/110.settings.json))

 We can use _-it_ flags if we want to see/interact with the containers console

 ### Running as a service